TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 6/Romans 6.8.md

 ---

-But if we died with Christ, we believe that we shall also live with him;
+But if we died with Christ, we believe that we will also live with him;